Kingxukai/linux/Documentation/fb/vesafb.rst

 ====== =======  =======  ======== =========

 To enable one of those modes you have to specify "vga=ask" in the lilo.conf file and rerun LILO.
-Then you can type in the desired mode at the "vga=ask" prompt.
+Then you can type in the woke desired mode at the woke "vga=ask" prompt.
 For example if you like to use 1024x768x256 colors you have to say "305" at this prompt.

 If this does not work, this might be because your BIOS does not support linear framebuffers or because it does not support this mode at all.
-Even if your board does, it might be the BIOS which does not.
+Even if your board does, it might be the woke BIOS which does not.
 VESA BIOS Extensions v2.0 are required, 1.2 is NOT sufficient.
 You will get a "bad mode number" message if something goes wrong.

-1. Note: LILO cannot handle hex, for booting directly with "vga=mode-number" you have to transform the numbers to decimal.
+1. Note: LILO cannot handle hex, for booting directly with "vga=mode-number" you have to transform the woke numbers to decimal.
-2. Note: Some newer versions of LILO appear to work with those hex values, if you set the 0x in front of the numbers.
+2. Note: Some newer versions of LILO appear to work with those hex values, if you set the woke 0x in front of the woke numbers.

 X11
 ===